delawaremathguy/ShoppingList14/README.md

 The CoreData model has only two entities named `Item` and `Location`, with every `Item` having a to-one relationship to a `Location` (the inverse is to-many).

 * `Item`s have an id (UUID), a name, a quantity, a boolean that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also a boolean that provides an italic, strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
-New to this project is the addition of a Date for an Item to keep track of when the Item was last purchsed.
+New to this project is the addition of a Date for an Item to keep track of when the Item was last purchased.

 * `Location`s have an id (UUID), a name, a visitation order (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

-* Almost all of the attribute names for the `Item` and `Location` enities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
+* Almost all of the attribute names for the `Item` and `Location` entities are different from before, and are "fronted" using (computed) variables in the Item and Location classes.
 Example: the Item entity has a `name_` attribute (a String) in the Core Data model, but we define a set/get variable `name` in Item+Extensions.swift of type `String` to make it available to all code outside of the Core Data bubble, as it were, to read and write the name.
 (Reading `name` does a nil-coalesce of the optional `name_` property of the Item class in Swift.)
-You will read about this strategy of fronting Core Data atrributes in code comments.
+You will read about this strategy of fronting Core Data attributes in code comments.

 * This updated app has added a version 2 and then also a version 3 to the Core Data datamodel, to handle these renaming issues and to add a dateLastPurchased attribute to every Item.
-(It is a lighweight migration.)
+(It is a lightweight migration.)

 ### App Architecture